What is Embedded Recruitment and How is it Different that Traditional Recruitment?

 Not a Full Replacement for HR Functions

-Typically, RPO consultants are knowledgeable on many tasks beyond recruitment.
+Typically, embedded consultants are knowledgeable on many tasks beyond recruitment.
 In fact, they can even help out with onboarding, training, and other HR functions during their placement.
 However, it is important to keep in mind that they are not a full replacement for an HR team.
-If you are looking for a long-term HR solution, communicate this early on to your consultant so that they can help you organize your resources and priorities so that you are able to carry on recruitment functions once the RPO project comes to an end.
-So, even though an RPO consultant can help you build an HR team, they are not a long-term replacement for one.
+If you are looking for a long-term HR solution, communicate this early on to your consultant so that they can help you organize your resources and priorities so that you are able to carry on recruitment functions once the embedded recruitment project comes to an end.
+So, even though an embedded consultant can help you build an HR team, they are not a long-term replacement for an entire department.

 What are the Upsides?